 Terezin private tours

 Terezin Private tours are available at additional cost.
 Such a tour has no limitations and is highly individualized to meet your needs and expectations.
-The price varies depending on the number of participants and time of year.
+Pick up and drop off is in the lobby of your hotel.
+The price starts at 280 EUR per group but varies depending on the number of participants and time of year.
 Contact us with the details of your request to receive pricing for your group.

 Terezin (or "Theresienstadt" in German), less than an hour's drive north of Prague, is a former Habsburg fortress and famous garrison town built between 1780-1790.
 This town became a holding camp for Jewish Czech families and selected Jewish groups from Germany, Austria, Holland, and Denmark between 1941-1945, and who were later deported to extermination camps in Nazi-occupied Eastern Europe.